-4.1.1 Additional Dwelling Units
+4.2.1 Additional Dwelling Units

-- Additional dwelling units provide complementary residential living space, either as a distinct dwelling unit incorporated by interior renovation within an existing detached house or within a permitted ancillary structure.
+- 1. Additional dwelling units provide complementary residential living space, either as a distinct dwelling unit incorporated by interior renovation within an existing detached house or within a permitted ancillary structure.
 An additional dwelling unit is permitted on lots developed with a single-detached dwelling provided that: - a.
-The principal dwelling unit is located in a land use designation that permits the residential use; - The additional dwelling unit may be located within the main building or permitted ancillary structure (e.g. detached garage); - c.
+The principal dwelling unit is located in a land use designation that permits the residential use; - b.
+The additional dwelling unit may be located within the main building or permitted ancillary structure (e.g. detached garage); - c.
 There is adequate private water and sewer capacity to accommodate the additional dwelling; - d.
 The additional dwelling unit would not otherwise qualify as a garden suite; and - e.
-Only one additional dwelling unit is permitted on a lot. - Additional dwelling units shall share water and wastewater services with the principal dwelling, and must meet health and safety standards, the Ontario Building Code, Fire Code, and other applicable legislation. - Notwithstanding the policies of this section, an additional dwelling unit will not be permitted on a lot that contains a garden suite. - 4.
+Only one additional dwelling unit is permitted on a lot. - Additional dwelling units shall share water and wastewater services with the principal dwelling, and must meet health and safety standards, the Ontario Building Code, Fire Code, and other applicable legislation. - 3.
+Notwithstanding the policies of this section, an additional dwelling unit will not be permitted on a lot that contains a garden suite. - 4.
 Council shall be satisfied that the additional dwelling unit does not constitute a second independent principal dwelling on the lot.
-Standards shall be established in the Zoning By-law to govern compatibility with the main dwelling and neighbourhood character.

-4.1.2 Garden Suites
+4.2.2 Garden Suites

 - Garden suites consist of a one-unit, self-contained and detached residential structure that is ancillary to and on the same lot as a residential dwelling and is designed to be portable.
 A garden suite may be permitted subject to: - a.
-The provisions of Section 39.1 of Planning Act; - The lot being sufficiently large enough to accommodate the garden suite and its required water and wastewater servicing, and must meet health and safety standards, the Ontario Building Code, Fire Code and other applicable legislation; - c.
+The provisions of Section 39.1 of Planning Act; - b.
+The lot being sufficiently large enough to accommodate the garden suite and its required water and wastewater servicing, and must meet health and safety standards, the Ontario Building Code, Fire Code and other applicable legislation; - c.
 The garden suite may not be severed from the lot accommodating the primary dwelling; and, - d.
 A Temporary Use By-law being passed by Council, in accordance with the Planning Act, along with an agreement with the Township that addresses occupancy of the garden suite, its removal at the end of the temporary period, and the posting of security to ensure due performance. - 2.
 The Zoning By-law shall implement the policies of this section and may establish criteria to govern compatibility of these units with the main dwelling and surrounding uses.

-4.2 Home Occupations and Home Industries
+4.3 Home Occupations and Home Industries

-4.2.1 Home Occupations
+4.3.1 Home Occupations